vsaraikin/vsaraikin.github.io/content/posts/welcome-to-my-blog.md

 ---
-title: "init post"
+title: "Initial post"
 date: 2025-09-15
 draft: false
-# description: "Welcome to my personal blog where I'll share insights on backend development, algorithmic trading, and quantitative analysis."
+description: "Welcome!"
 ---

-init content
+Honestly, I have got no idea what to write here.

+But I will try to write something about backend development, algorithmic trading, crypto and quant related stuff.